iamalhera/duggup-profile-asssessment/README.md

 ## Approach
 1. Initial Assessment:
-    - Reviewed the assessment document provided by Google and the Figma screen of DuggUp-Profile to understand the requirements and visual design.
+    - Reviewed the assessment document provided in the form of Google-Doc and the Figma screen of DuggUp-Profile to understand the requirements and visual design.
 2. Frontend Development Perspective:
     - Adopted the mindset of a Frontend Developer for DuggUp, focusing on both data management and the overall structure of the user interface.
 3. Modular Design Approach: